Hi there,

 Five things to share:

 Will I ever get back on social media?
 It comes to me after my walk home from the library, while chopping sweet potatoes, dancing to this and that in my tiny kitchen, that this is the wrong question to ask.
 The right question to ask, at this point in my journey, with years spent away from social media, is what is social media for?
 Specifically, if I were to ever get back on social media, what would it be for?
 What purpose would Instagram, Twitter, Facebook serve in my life?
-Why bother getting back on social media now?
-When I'm forgetting what social media is useful for.
+Why bother getting back on social media no when I'm forgetting what social media is useful for?
 I consider it anyway.

-A monthly ritual for tricking myself to spend more time offline: Right before the start of the new month, I go over the upcoming four weeks and I try to schedule 1-2 plans for each week; the theatre, trying new bars/restaurants, visiting museums, a live show, visiting a friend, book club, meetup events, etc. I look at the films currently playing, the museum schedules, go over my meetup groups’ events, and even Google ‘things to do [city] [month] .’
-The internet is an excellent place for finding things to do in the city.
-I buy tickets in advance, commit to time and place with people, and even plan the cute outfits I’m going to wear so I don’t chicken out last minute; “I’m tired,” “I’m sad,” “I’m lonely,” “I don’t have anything to wear,” etc. These plans are independent of things like workout classes, Fridays at the bar, and (tryingggggg to) visit my parents on the weekend.
-If, in addition to a full time job, 5x fitness classes, chores and errands, 2x double gin and tonic (most) Friday evenings, AND visiting the ‘rents sometime during the weekend, I get to do 1 to 2 social/solo activities each week, I know it’s time well spent; time spent offline.
+A monthly ritual for tricking myself to spend more time offline: Right before the start of the new month, I go over the upcoming four weeks and I try to schedule 1 to 2 plans for each week; The theatre, trying new bars/restaurants, visiting museums, a live show, visiting a friend, book club, meetup events, etc. I look at the films currently playing, the museum schedules, go over my meetup groups’ events, and even Google things to do (city) (month): The internet is an excellent place for finding things to do.
+I buy tickets in advance, commit to time and place with people, and even plan the cute outfits I’m going to wear so I don’t chicken out last minute; “I’m tired,” “I’m sad,” “I don’t have anything to wear,” etc. These plans are independent of things like my workout classes, Fridays at the bar, and (tryingggggg hard) to visit my parents on the weekend.
+If, in addition to a full time job, 5x fitness classes, double gin and tonic (most) Fridays, and visiting the ‘rents sometime during the weekend, that I get to do additional 1 to 2 social/solo activities each week, I know it’s time well spent; time spent offline.

 A quote I want to share with you:

-“I’m not going to spend what’s left of my life hanging round waiting for it.
-I’m going to settle for small, random stabs of extreme interestingness – moments of intense awareness of the things I’m about to lose, and of gladness that they exist."
+I’m not going to spend what’s left of my life hanging round waiting for it.
+I’m going to settle for small, random stabs of extreme interestingness – moments of intense awareness of the things I’m about to lose, and of gladness that they exist.

-— Helen Garner (source, which I’m loving recently)
+— Helen Garner (Source)

-The simple things, the tiny miracles, the joy that they bring; I love you, life.
+The simple things, the tiny miracles, the joy that they bring: I love you, life.

 Master your digital distractions (without a digital detox)